maybebyte/anthesis/why-self-host.md

   installation.
 That said, I refuse to (re)install proprietary operating systems because I don't want to contribute to the aforementioned problems.
-Exploitative software is malware, and that must not be passed on (unless it is for security research, of course).
+Exploitative software is malware, and that must not be passed on (unless it is for security research, study, or something to that effect).

 Allow me to explain my reasoning/proselytize.
 Libre software has these benefits among others: